 5. Solve network errors

 Network errors or HTTP errors hinder a user connection to a network, resulting in app crashes and fallouts.
 While it may be tough to reduce these errors to zero, you can handle them in a way that user is at least aware of what is going wrong with the app.
 Luckily, there are tools available that monitors when your app slows down or frequently crashes.
 These tools help you pinpoint issues with the app so you can timely address them.
 Good caching can also minimize the impact of these errors, as it reduces the dependency of users on the network system.

 6. Update your app constantly

-Most of the times, developers ignore to update their apps regularly for the latest versions of OS.
-Whether it is an android app or iOS app, even the most successful apps need to be optimized for the latest framework and platform versions.
+Most of the times, businesses ignore to update their apps regularly for the latest versions of OS.
+Good iOS and Android app developers know that even the most successful apps need to be optimized for the latest framework and platform versions.
 Older platform versions don't often receive enough support from vendors, and hence, they become obsolete after some time.